 To guide staff in the referral, intake and service delivery of the Best

-Beginnings Plus service.
+Beginnings Plus (BB Plus) service.

 Best Beginnings Plus Service Delivery Flowchart

 The BB Plus service is delivered by BB Plus workers located in Intensive Family Support (IFS) teams.
 It is an earlier intervention, intensive home visiting program that works alongside families with infants or unborn babies at risk of neglect and/or abuse.

 Referrals to BB Plus will only be accepted if the family has an open case with the Department or with a new child protection intake.